thecodeteam/juju-scaleio/trusty/scaleio-mdm/README.md

 * management-iface - Interface used to provide access to ScaleIO management applications, by default internal-iface is used
 * scaleio-apt-repo - Apt-repository where ScaleIO 2.0 packages can be fetched from
 * performance-profile - Performance profile for SDC/SDS.
 Can be default or high_performance.
-* restricted-sdc-mode - 'enabled'|'disabled' Restricted SDC mode.
 * license-file-path - Path to license file.
-* remote-readonly-limit-state - 'enabled'|'disabled' Remote readonly limit state.
+* capacity-high-alert-threshold - Percent of consumed storage space for high priority alert, should be used toghether with capacity_critical_alert_threshold
+* capacity-critical-alert-threshold - Percent of consumed storage space for critical priority alert, should be used toghether with capacity_high_alert_threshold

 # Relations